Nursing License Defense Attorney in California

 - Any notice of criminal charge, arrest, or conviction

 If the allegation you face is determined to be credible, the Board will launch an investigation.
-At this stage in the process, there is still an opportunity to resolve the matter without your license being affected and without the allegation being published by the Board, which makes having a focused registered nurse defense attorney on your side paramount.
+At this stage in the process, there is still an opportunity to resolve the matter without your license being affected and without the allegation being published by the Board, which makes having a focused registered nursing license defense attorney on your side paramount.

-It is important to have an experienced nursing license defense lawyer with you at an investigation interview to assist you in answering any questions appropriately, and advising you when not to speak.
+It is important to have an experienced nursing license defense attorney with you at an investigation interview to assist you in answering any questions appropriately, and advising you when not to speak.
 With the right advice and counsel an investigation may end at the interview stage.
 If not, your licensing body may choose to file a formal complaint against you called an Accusation.

 You’ll be informed of your nurse license investigation either by letter – that provides legal notice, requests employment record release authorization, offers voluntary entry into the Board’s intervention program, or any combination of these – or when an investigator contacts you to set up an interview.
 You can expect the investigators who interview you to be highly trained and savvy professionals whose focus is on building the strongest possible case against you.
 Their friendly inquiries are intended to put you at ease and encourage you to drop your guard, and if you have not done so already, it’s time to bring in an experienced nursing license defense attorney.
 If the interview process leads to the filing of a formal accusation, it can lead to an administrative hearing and further serious consequences for your career.